gossterrible/gossterrible/README.md

 I'm Boni, a software engineer based in 上海 (Shanghai).

-💼 I'm currently a freelance web developer building web apps for small and medium companies
+💼 I'm currently a freelance web developer building web apps for small and medium size companies

 🌱 I’m currently learning Elixir and Phoenix